PayU-EMEA/paytouch-android/README.md

 **13. What is minimum ammount of cash  that can be used for purchase?**

 Minimum amount of cash that can be used for paying is 1 gr or alternative in other currencies.

+**14. I had an issue with  com.android.builder.merge.DuplicateRelativeFileException: "More than one file was found with OS independent path 'javax/annotation/CheckReturnValue.java" what should I do ?**
+In PayTouch we use Guava for Android like Google in newer support libraries so there is a clash between dependencies from this particular issue as soluiton we suggest to add new exclude with findbugs library to paytouch modules: implementation('com.payu.android.sdk:payment-library-full:1.8.0') {
+      exclude group: 'com.android.support', module: 'support-v4'
+      exclude group: 'org.jetbrains', module: 'annotations'
+      exclude group: 'com.google.code.findbugs', module: 'jsr305'
+  }
+  implementation('com.payu.android.sdk:payment-library-widget:1.8.0') {
+      exclude group: 'com.android.support', module: 'support-v4'
+      exclude group: 'org.jetbrains', module: 'annotations'
+      exclude group: 'com.google.code.findbugs', module: 'jsr305'
+  }

+**15. Temporary solution while releasing version from 1.7.0** When creating release app with proguard please add new dontwarn lines

+-dontwarn afu.org.checkerframework.**
+-dontwarn org.checkerframework.**
+-dontwarn javax.lang.**
+-dontwarn java.lang.ClassValue